mfncooper/paracon/README.md

 ## Overview & Updates
 This is a modified version of Martin Cooper's Paracon that is intended for encrypted communications.

 Paracon-PGP is a packet radio terminal that uses RSA to encrypt the information/payload section of AX.25 packets.
 This application is intended for those involved in amateur radio, also known as HAM radio.
+Users should use this program responsibly and only in jurisdictions where such encryption practices are compliant with local laws and regulations.

 ### ADDED FEATURES
 - Users running Paracon-PGP are given a new public and private key every session